Queen of Heaven: Historical practice

 The word "Queen" is common during and after the sixth century.
 Hymns of the 11th to 13th centuries address Mary as queen: “Hail, Holy Queen,” “Hail, Queen of Heaven,” “Queen of Heaven”.
 The Dominican rosary and the Franciscan crown, as well as numerous invocations in Mary’s litany, celebrate her queenship.
 For centuries she has been invoked as the Queen of Heaven.

+During the English Reformation, the title "Queen of Heaven", while eliminated from state-approved liturgy, became a symbol of resistance.

 Litany of Loreto

 She is invoked in the Litany of Loreto as: